- Area Agency on Aging (AAACAP)

 |Sue Wilson||Susan Merrick|

-CAPCOG’s Area Agency on Aging offers diverse volunteer opportunities through its Benefits Counseling, Stress Busting, Falls Prevention and Long-Term Care Ombudsman programs.
-Find the volunteer opportunity that matches your interests and apply today.
+CAPCOG’s Area Agency on Aging offers diverse volunteer opportunities through its Benefits Counseling, Falls Prevention and Long-Term Care Ombudsman programs.

 Current Volunteer Opportunities